Jekyll Island with Kids: Top Things To Do on Jekyll Island, GA

 Top Things to Do on Jekyll Island with Kids

-Jekyll Island’s beaches are unique in that each possesses unique features from the others.
 The beloved Driftwood Beach is a natural playground of driftwood trees and branches covering the shoreline.
+It's a fabulous beach for photo ops.
 Great Dunes Beach Park provides plenty of parking, easy access to the beach, picnic pavilions, sand volleyball courts, and bocce ball.
-Shark Tooth Beach is a small area of shoreline covered in oyster shells; plan to visit during low tide to search for shark teeth fossils.
+St. Andrew's Beach on the southern part of the island is quieter and visitors often spot dolphins.
+Don't miss the Wanderer Memory Trail, an interactive exhibit which tells the story of a young boy's experience on a slave ship.

-Our favorite activity was exploring the Jekyll Island Trail System on our bikes.
-We brought our own bikes, but there are several places on the island where guests can rent them as well.
+Families can explore the island through the Jekyll Island Trail System by bikes.
+You can bring your own, but there are also several places on the island where guests can rent them.

 Put on your bathing suits and sunscreen for a family fun day at the Summer Waves Water Park, complete with water slides, splash zone, wave pool, and lazy river.
 The water park is open seasonally each summer.